plantanapp/documentation/docs/Actions/execute-token.md

 ​
 ```

 ### `2.
-Set a Cookie with Variable SetCookie`
+Set a Cookie with SetCookie token`

 You can set the value of a cookie by using the example below.
-You can retrieve the value of the cookie using the Cookie Variable.
+You can retrieve the value of the cookie using the Cookie token.

 ```json